-The BBC’s licence fee funding will, however, not be replaced by direct government funding as most want the BBC to remain independent of any direct or indirect pro-government bias.
+That said, BBC’s licence fee funding will NOT be replaced by direct government funding as most want the BBC to remain independent of any direct or indirect pro-government bias.
 Let us hope that they manage to find a new funding solution soon, and that the BBC starts to behave a little more reasonably and fairly in the meanwhile.

 Update on 2 July 2019: The BBC has just revealed that while they have closed the gap a bit, female employee salaries at the BBC are still lagging behind the men.
 Meanwhile, the corporation suffered a public backlash to yet another BBC “own goal” as it published the latest salaries of its highest paid stars, the grand total of which has risen by over 10 per cent since last year.
 This had many in the BBC audience – especially those over 75 – but also reportedly certain BBC viewing residents in Downing Street – openly wondering if these “stars” are really worth their very high pay.